Skip to Content

 • Ginger Paste: Infuse the dish with even more flavor using ginger paste.
 You can also use one teaspoon of freshly grated ginger if you prefer.

-• Ground Spices: I use a combination of salt, Kashmiri chili powder, red pepper flakes, ground cumin, turmeric, and coriander powder to season our aloo gosht recipe.
+• Ground Spices: I use a combination of salt, Kashmiri chili powder (red chili powder if you want it to be spicy), red pepper flakes, ground cumin, turmeric, and coriander powder to season our aloo gosht recipe.

 • Mutton: Gosht means meat in Urdu and Hindi.
 More often than not, it refers to goat or lamb; traditional aloo gosht typically features bone-in goat.
 However, you can also prepare aloo gosht with goat, lamb, or beef.